 Expectations are the source of all upsets

 Let go of expectations.
 Expectations are distinct from intentions, commitments, or predictions.
-Expectations are fantasies that we indulge in (expecting something to happen or not happen a certain way) in order to avoid accepting and making friends with the fear that it might not happen the way we want.
-Expectations are a resistance to fear; expectations are a way we set ourselves up for upset.
-Especially important with the Partnership Conversation is to use the undoing expectations process to dissolve any expectations, only leaving desires, intentions, and commitments (without expectations).
+Expectations are fantasies that we indulge in, expecting something to happen or not happen a certain way, in order to avoid accepting and making friends with the fear that it might not happen the way we want.
+Expectations are a resistance to fear and counting our chickens before they hatch; expectations are a way we set ourselves up for upset.
+Especially important with the Partnership Conversation is to use the undoing expectations process to dissolve any expectations, only leaving desires, intentions, and commitments, without expectations.

 Imagine Tracy will want everything that you want

 Here’s a fantasy exercise to create better results for both sides.
 Sometimes, in trying to work out a win-win, we unwittingly don’t speak out or even know clearly what we would fully want, because we’re trying to second-guess what will be agreeable to the other person.
 One way to circumvent this tendency is to create a fantasy, “Tracy, imagine that I could somehow want EXACTLY what you want, then what would you want?”
 Encourage Tracy to share that fully.
 Then you would do the same, imagining that Tracy could somehow want EXACTLY what you want, and then sharing what you want fully with Tracy within that assumption.
 From each of you knowing clearly and openly what each of you would want in this fantasy world, then you are likely to be more successful in finding a way that you can create a satisfactory resolution to your conflict.

 Keep the context and end in mind: It’s easy to get sidetracked into distractions or irrelevancies in our conversations.
 Work with Tracy to always keep in mind the context, working as partners, and the end, to find a way for both to be happy.